bravos2k5/ParentalControl/README.md

   - The Redis container from `docker-compose.yml`.
 - Environment variables:
   - `PARENTAL_CONTROL_PASSWORD_HASH` – required for any authenticated REST access.
+  - `ALLOW_ORIGINS` – required for browser-based clients so that CORS preflight and cross-origin requests succeed.
   - If using Docker/docker-compose: `REDIS_PORT`, `REDIS_PASSWORD` as described below.

 The application binds to port **8080** by default (see `application.properties`).